LivingLegacyMedia/vowbound/chapter_11.md

 The space was vast and empty.
 Not dark, not light.
 Just... neutral.
 And in the center, waiting as it always waited, was the presence he'd felt before.
 Not a person.
 Not even a consciousness, exactly.
 Just the Law itself, ready to enforce any exchange properly offered.

+His father's notes had mentioned this—the difference between bargaining through a coin and bargaining directly with the Law.
+How possession and bond were separate things.
+How one could be traded without the other, if the terms were precise enough.

-Cassian spoke into the emptiness: "If I offer a trade that severs the Hollow from their network—the tethers binding them to Draven—what would I need to do?"
+Cassian took a breath and spoke into the emptiness: "If I trade possession—just possession, not my bond with the coin—what could I get?"

-The answer came not in words, but in knowledge that simply appeared in his mind: The coin would need to make physical contact with one of the Hollow.
-The touch would trigger the severance, but the contact must be maintained for the process to complete. *Nine seconds of unbroken contact.*
+The answer came not in words, but in knowledge that simply appeared in his mind: Physical contact with one of the Hollow.
+Nine seconds of unbroken contact to sever them from the network.

 Nine seconds.
-Cassian's heart raced.
-Korrin had resisted Draven's commands for ten seconds before, back when he'd let them go.
-Nine seconds was shorter—it was possible.
-But Draven would be fighting for the coin the entire time.
+Korrin had resisted Draven's commands for ten seconds before.
+It was possible.
+Barely.

-It was a gamble.

-"In that case, I offer a trade," Cassian said, his voice steadier than he felt.

-The presence listened.

-"I will give physical possession of the Coin of Heads—the physical medallion—to my greatest enemy.
-To someone who will use it to harm the innocent.
-Who will use it to further his plans for power."
-Cassian's voice was steady despite the weight of what he was offering.
-"In exchange, I demand the immediate and permanent severance of all Hollow present in this place from their network.
-The tethers binding them to Draven's will and debt storage must be cut completely.
-They must be freed.
-Restored to their humanity."
+"Then I offer a trade," Cassian said, his voice steadier than he felt.
+"I'll physically give the medallion to my greatest enemy and those who serve him.
+He desires to use it to harm others.
+He'll use it for his own power."
+The words came easier now, almost instinctive.
+"In exchange, sever these Hollow souls from their network.
+Cut the tethers.
+Restore them.
+Make them human again."

 The presence didn't respond with words.
 But Cassian felt the evaluation.
 Felt the Law weighing what he offered against what he demanded.

-The balance held.
-Barely.
-Giving a divine artifact to your greatest enemy while retaining the bond—that was a heavy cost.
-Freeing a hundred corrupted souls?
-That was an equivalent exchange.

-But there was doubt.
-The scales trembled.
+The balance trembled.
+Uncertain.

-"If the sacrifice is not enough," Cassian said quickly, "then free at least half of them.
-As many as the balance will allow.
-But make sure—" His voice caught.
-"Make sure Korrin is one of them.
+"All of them," Cassian pressed.
+"A hundred souls restored.
+If that's too much, then as many as the balance will allow.
+But Korrin must be one of them.
 The soldier in the northern arc.
-He needs to be freed."
+He deserves this chance to live again."

 The Law considered.

 Then accepted.

 The trade locked into place, binding and absolute.

-The trade sealed itself.
-Unbreakable.

 ---